SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 The stitching happens at the medium frequency point, at the point of zero derivative, but with a step in second derivative.
 This imperfect _smoothness_ may sound questionable, but, after some experiments, seems to produce smooth sound, pun unintended ;-).

-## Live Play
-The application can play at [here](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/index.html).
-Again, no server part and no network is used, so the application can be downloaded and used on a local system.

-Most likely, to get started, one may need a set of sample data files, which can be downloaded from this article page.

 ## Using API and Generated Instruments In Applications

 Naturally, Sound Builder doesn't do much if it is not used in other applications.
 See the instructions in https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/API.html.